 An on-site orientation for families must be offered and conducted prior to the first day of instruction.
-This orientation should be conducted jointly by the classroom teaching staff (4K teacher and instructional assistant) and director/program administrator as possible and may be held in conjunction with other orientation programs being offered.
-During the family orientation, parents shall receive written information concerning meal and extended day opportunities, a school calendar noting holidays and closures during the school year, discipline policies and the philosophy of the program.
-A 4K Orientation Checklist will be completed on all families and shall be maintained onsite.
+This orientation should be conducted jointly by the classroom teaching staff (4K Lead Teacher and Instructional Assistant) and director/program administrator as possible and may be held in conjunction with other orientation programs being offered.
+During the family orientation, guardians shall receive written information concerning meal and extended day opportunities, a school calendar noting holidays and closures during the school year, discipline policies and the philosophy of the program.
+A First Steps 4K Orientation Checklist will be completed on all families and shall be maintained onsite.